kubepug/kubepug/README.md

 KubePug/Deprecations is intended to be a kubectl plugin, which:

-* Downloads a swagger.json from a specific Kubernetes version
+* Downloads a data.json generated containing Kubernetes APIs deprecation information
-* Parses this Json finding deprecation notices
-* Verifies the current kubernetes cluster or input files checking whether exists objects in this deprecated API Versions, allowing the user to check before migrating
+* Verifies the current Kubernetes cluster or input files checking whether exists objects in this deprecated API Versions, allowing the user to check before migrating

+## Features
+* Can run against a Kubernetes cluster, using kubeconfig or the current cluster
+* Can run against a different set of manifest/files
+* Allows specifying the target Kubernetes version to be validated
+* Provides the replacement API that should be used
+* Informs the version that the API was deprecated or deleted, based on the target cluster version

 ## How to use it as a krew plugin